ATHIFAHS/BI-Analyst-Project-1/README.md

 ## Insight Deep Down
 ### Consumer Behavior
 - **Changes annually**: the total customers declined by 0.1% from 2020 to 2021, but the repeat customers increased by 149%.
 Despite the increase in repeat customers, the churn rate was at a high level of 45.6%.
-Customer satisfaction with the company's products could influence this case and impact the company's sales.
-- **Changes quarterly in 2020**: the highest number of customers was in Q3, and the lowest number of customers was in Q2.
-The churn rate continued to increase from Q1 until Q4; the highest churn rate was in Q4 at 82.14%.
-Despite the repeated customers increasing over time.
-- **Changes quarterly in 2021**: the highest number of customers was in Q2, and the lowest number of customers was in Q4.
-The new customers continued to decline from Q1 until Q4, and the churn rate increased to its highest level, 83.07%.
+- **Changes quarterly**:
+    a.
+The churn rate is increasing quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
+    b.

 ### Sales Trends